Sundance London offshoot to return next year after break

 Sundance is considered the top U.S. independent film festival.

-"After three successful years in London we wanted to take the time to evaluate the program and explore all our options fully," a Sundance Institute spokesperson said.
+"After three successful years in London we wanted to take the time to evaluate the programme and explore all our options fully," a Sundance Institute spokesperson said.

 No dates were announced for the London event.